Jeffrey-Ede/One-Shot/README.md

-# One-Shot Exit Wavefunction Reconstruction
+# Exit Wavefunction Reconstruction from Single Transmisson Electron Micrographs with Deep Learning

 Repository for the upcoming [paper](upcoming url!)
-"One-Shot Exit Wavefunction Reconstruction".
+"Exit Wavefunction Reconstruction from Single Transmisson Electron Micrographs with Deep Learning".

 One-shot exit wavefunction with deep learning uses neural networks to recover phases of conventional transmission electron microscopy images by restricting the distribution of wavefunctions.